tokkonopapa/WordPress-IP-Geo-Block/README.md

 IP Geo Block
 ==============

-A WordPress plugin that will block any comment and pingback spams posted from outside of your nation, and will also protect against malicious access to the login form and admin area from undesired countries.
+A WordPress plugin that will block any comment, pingback and trackback spams posted from outside of your nation, and will also protect against malicious access to the login form from undesired countries.

 This plugin will examine a country code based on the IP address.
-If the comment or pingback comes from specific country, it will be blocked before Akismet validate it.
+If the comment, pingback or trackback comes from specific country, it will be blocked before Akismet validate it.

 With the same mechanism, it will fight against burst access of brute-force and reverse-brute-force attacks to the login form, admin area and XML-RPC.